New York City Police Department Auxiliary Police

-The New York City Police Department Auxiliary Police is a volunteer reserve police force which is a subdivision of the Patrol Services Bureau of the New York City Police Department.
+The New York City Police Department Auxiliary Police is a volunteer reserve police force which is a subdivision of the Patrol Services Bureau of the New York City Police Department (NYPD).
 Auxiliary Police Officers assist the NYPD with uniformed patrols, providing traffic control, crowd control, and other services during major events.

 Over 4,500 Auxiliary Police officers contribute over one million hours of service each year.
 The NYPD Auxiliary Police program is the largest Auxiliary Police program in the United States.

 Ranks

 There are seven titles (referred to as ranks) in the New York City Police Department Auxiliary Police: